-In my current cyanotype work I’m exploring dreams, soft shadows, tropical foliage, and the ever-changing moon.
-I've added sleeping figures to my larger blueprints, too.
-These choices are intuitive.
-This series highlights the ethereal mood created by combinations of these elements moving in and out of focus in translucent layers.
+I strive to create artwork that is atmospheric, layered and intriguing, and quietly celebrates the beauty of the natural world.
+In my current work I’m exploring soft shadows, foliage, decomposition, and the ever-changing moon.
+It highlights the ethereal mood created by combinations of these elements moving in and out of focus in translucent layers.

 My work is cyanotype-based.
 Cyanotype is an alternative photographic process developed in 1842.
 Prints are characterized by a deep shade of Prussian blue.
 I print with foraged natural plant materials outdoors in the sun.